 FIBER OPTIC CENTER GLOSSARY

-There are 191 names in this directory beginning with the letter I.
+There are currently 191 names in this directory beginning with the letter I.

 A device that arbitrates the I/O channel and controls data transfer between devices attached to the channel.